plp13/qman/README.md

 > **:bulb: Note**
 >
 > Users using custom config files might need to update them when a new version
-> version of Qman comes out.
-For more information, please refer to Qman's manual
+> of Qman comes out.
+For more information, please refer to Qman's manual page
-> page and the documentation in
+> and the documentation in
 > [config](https://github.com/plp13/qman/blob/main/config].

 ## Downloading